dardaiz/Projects/README.md

 Only the Jump-box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 71.223.130.92

 Machines within the network can only be accessed by SSH.
+I have set up access for SSH in to Jump-box and HTTP set up through the containers.
- Which machine did you allow to access your ELK VM?
-What was its IP address?_10.0.0.4
+The only IP that has SSH access to the Elk server will be 10.0.0.4

 A summary of the access policies in place can be found in the table below.

 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.
-Red Team Resource Group: https://github.com/dardaiz/Projects-/blob/9f5162ecc96ae8370269b9a98a725aa0238d6f7e/Diagrams/Azure%20Red%20Team%20Resource%20Group.png
+Red Team Resource Group:

 Projects-/Diagrams/Azure Red Team Resource Group.png

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the Ansible file may be used to install only certain pieces of it, such as Filebeat.